Amy-yanqing/To-Do-App-Amy/README.md

-# BACKEND FULL COURSE - Node.JS Express.JS Prisma PostgreSQL & Docker

-This guide provides an overview of the codebase, the functionality of the app, and detailed instructions on how to set up and run the app.
-Make sure to follow all steps carefully, especially regarding Node.js version requirements.

 ## Overview

 This is an **Dockerized** and authentication-protected Todo App using **Node.js**, **Express.js**, **bcrypt**, **JWT authentication**, **Prisma**, and **PostgreSQL**.
 The app allows users to: